-The goal of the 4 Smiling Faces Foundation is increasing the quality of life of children who have fewer chances in life and live in children’s homes and/or projects aimed at these children in developing countries.
-Question is of course, does it work?
+The goal of the 4 Smiling Faces Foundation is to increase the quality of life of children who have fewer chances in life and live in children’s homes and/or projects aimed at these children in developing countries.
+The question is of course, does it work?
 In the short and in the long term.
-The answer is wholeheartedly yes, it does!
-The kids tells us that regularly: “Our lives is better since you help us’.
+The answer is wholehearted yes, it does!
+The kids tell us regularly: ‘Our lives are better since you help us’.

-Previous to the installation of the ground water well and pump installation there where days with little or no water for drinking, cooking, showering and the toilets.
+- Previous to the installation of the ground water well and pump installation there where days with little or no water for drinking, cooking, showering and the toilets.
 This happened on a regular basis.
 Since then, there is always enough water available.

-Several kids have returned home after a long stay in the DRC because the situation at home has improved.
+- Several kids have returned home after a long stay in the DRC because the situation at home has improved.

-The vast majority of young people who have left the DRC because they turned 18 regularly make return visits to show how they are and be roll models for the children still living there.
+- The vast majority of young people who have left the DRC because they turned 18 regularly make return visits to show how they are and be roll models for the children still living there.

-Previous to the construction of the exercise/study room, a physiotherapist treated children in a small room on the first floor.
+- Previous to the construction of the exercise/study room, a physiotherapist treated children in a small room on the first floor.
 To get there the children had to climb a dangerous staircase or be carried up by others.
 Now this is no longer necessary and they can just stay on the ground floor.

-Previous to the construction of the exercise/study room the children had to study and relax outside on the porch.
+- Previous to the construction of the exercise/study room the children had to study and relax outside on the porch.
 In summer this was very hot and winter very cold.
 Now it is no longer necessary and they can choose to study inside or out.

 - The children are getting a better education because they attend better schools and every school day there is a remedial teacher in the DRC for helping with homework.

-The paving of the playground (that was severely damaged in the 2015 earthquakes) has been restored so the kids can get around better.
+- The paving of the playground (that was severely damaged in the 2015 earthquakes) has been restored so the kids can get around better.
 It has been widened too, so there is more space to play.

 - Before the construction of the sewage system and connecting it to the main city sewage system, the NWCSS orphanage sewer discharged to a very nearby open sewer.
 This meant considerable odour nuisance and danger to the health of the children.
 Since building and connecting the sewage system the bad odour disappeared and there are far fewer cases of various kinds of infections and infectious diseases due to the proximity of the open sewer.

 SHCOP After school program

-Thanks to the canopy on the terrace the kids can play outside while being sheltered from the hot sun and/or (monsoon) rains.
+- Thanks to the canopy on the terrace the kids can play outside while being sheltered from the hot sun and/or (monsoon) rains.

-The railings on the wall around the terrace protects the kids from falling down.
+- The railings on the wall around the terrace protects the kids from falling down.

-The water filter system makes sure there is enough clean drinking water.
+- The water filter system makes sure there is enough clean drinking water.

-The special little kids bathroom offers the little ones the opportunity to use the bathroom, take a shower, wash their hands en clean their teeth better and more independently.
+- The special little kids bathroom offers the little ones the opportunity to use the bathroom, take a shower, wash their hands en clean their teeth better and more independently.

-There is now a good space to wash dishes Nepali style.
+- There is now a good space to wash dishes Nepali style.

-The kids now have all kinds of games to play during down time.
+- The kids now have all kinds of games to play during down time.